Strawberry Shortcake in Big Apple City

 Strawberry Shortcake in Big Apple City is a 1981 animated television special written by Romeo Muller, produced by Muller and Buzz Potamkin, and directed by Hal Silvermintz.
 This is the second special to feature the American Greetings character Strawberry Shortcake.

 Synopsis

 Strawberry Shortcake in Big Apple City chronicles Strawberry Shortcake's trip to Big Apple City (an obvious parallel to New York City, also known as the "Big Apple"), so she can compete in a baking contest at "the little theater off Times Pear" (referencing Times Square).
 Strawberry's journey, however, is in jeopardy due to the constant interference of Purple Pieman, who is her only competition in the bake-off.
-The Pieman counts on his kohlrabi cookies and a little trickery to beat Strawberry and her famous shortcake.
-A "Spinach Village" is also involved, a reference to Greenwich Village.
+The Pieman counts on his kohlrabi cookies and a little trickery to beat Strawberry and her famous strawberry shortcake.
+A "Spinach Village" is also involved, which is a reference to Greenwich Village.